sarmentow/cartesi-rl-tutorial/README.md

 pip install gymnasium numpy
 ```

+Now, change directory to the parent folder of the template you cloned (i.e. from inside the repo you cloned, do `cd ..`) create a file called `client.py`.
+This file will contain the client-side application that sends the game state to the Cartesi machine, and gets the model's outputs.
 Here's an example client application you can just copy and paste to send observations to our model running in the Cartesi machine and apply the action:

 ```python
 import gymnasium as gym